nutechsoftware/alarmdecoder/README.md

 #### Interface for the [AlarmDecoder](http://www.alarmdecoder.com) (AD2) device family ####

-This Python library aims to provide a consistent interface for the entire [Alarm Decoder](http://www.alarmdecoder.com) product line, including the AD2USB, AD2SERIAL and AD2PI devices.
-This also includes devices that have been exposed via [ser2sock](http://github.com/nutechsoftware/ser2sock), which supports encryption via SSL/TLS.
+This Python library aims to provide a consistent interface for the [Alarm Decoder](http://www.alarmdecoder.com) product line.
+(AD2USB, AD2SERIAL and AD2PI) This also includes devices that have been exposed via [ser2sock](http://github.com/nutechsoftware/ser2sock), which supports encryption via SSL/TLS.